Haazem/problem-solving-with-Pyrhon/README.md

 # competitive-programming-and-problem-solving with Python

-My some solutions codes on  (Codeforces - Hackerrank - Hackerrarth - Edabit - UVA )
+My some solutions codes on  (Codeforces - Hackerrank - Hackerrarth -  UVA )

 Solved Around 1000 Problems on several online judges.